abcdehello/botbcdehello/README.md

-# Bot-bcdehello.exe (will be)
+# Bot-bcdehello.exe

-When UT end I port back main bot to python and fuse with Gamebot

-Dump Gamebot file to github first in case anything goes wrong
+abcdehello's custom discord bot with ~~a lot of~~ useless features